 UK’s Oxford University continues to hold the position of the best university globally, as it has been ranked the first in the list of the Times Higher Education (THE) world rankings for the fifth successive year.
-Cambridge university meanwhile is no longer included in the top five rankings, as it has dropped from third to the six place.

 According to experts, the COVID-19 pandemic could lead to loss of the international student fee income, but not only, the lack of world’s academic talents to UK’s education institutions could also harm the country in the academic sphere, Erudera College News reports.